-ISSAT Project Funding
+ISSAT Top-up Project Funding

 The Governing Board has agreed that only in rare circumstances should ISSAT accept project funding, as it increases the administrative burden to manage such funds.
-In exceptional cases where bilateral members are unable to provide pooled funding due to legal reasons, or where it is used in tandem with pooled funding, it can be accepted.
+In exceptional cases, where bilateral members are unable to provide pooled funding for various reasons, it can be accepted.

 Project funding can be provided directly towards a specific project.
 Under such circumstances, all costs need to be considered, including project staff costs and costs associated with any reporting requirements additional to ISSAT’s standard procedures.

 Project Funding also allows for non-members to draw on ISSAT expertise, providing capacity is available.
 Our primary focus thus always remains with our Governing Board Members.